-- If the DNS response contains one or more records, then the UE determines that the visited country mandates the selection of an N3IWF in this country.
-Each record in the DNS response shall contain the identity of an N3IWF of the UE's subscribed SNPN in the visited country which may be used for N3IWF selection.
+- If the DNS response contains one or more records, then the UE determines that the visited country mandates the selection of an N3IWF for onboarding in this country.
+Each record in the DNS response shall contain the identity of an N3IWF for onboarding of the UE's subscribed SNPN in the visited country which may be used for N3IWF selection.
 In this case: